wang-lawrence/c0523-code-solutions/javascript-closures/javascript-closures-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - In JavaScript, when is scope determined?
-  At the time the variable is declared
+  At the time the variable is declared (COMPILE time)

 - What allows JavaScript functions to "remember" variables from their surroundings? closure